U.S. History: 20th-century US, the Vietnam War, war and American society, veterans, collective memory, consumerism, militarism

 Her current projects examine Vietnam War soldier photography and sexual assault in the Vietnam War.
 Prof. Lair also developed content and is sole author of the exhibit script for the New Jersey Vietnam Veterans Memorial Foundation’s 5,000 square foot Vietnam Era Museum, the first permanent museum about the Vietnam War in the United States.

-Prof. Lair was an Organization of American Historians Distinguished Lecturer, 2016-19.
+Prof. Lair was an Organization of American Historians Distinguished Lecturer, 2016-19 and a Minerva visiting professor at the US Naval Academy, 2013-14.

 Prof. Lair's teaching interests include war and American society, post-1945 US social and cultural history, the Vietnam War, and historical methods.